 We live in a pretty incredible region here in the Peace Country.
 Located in the Northeast corner of British Columbia, we border the Rocky Mountains to the West and Alberta Grasslands to the East.
 The Peace Region is larger than the entire United Kingdom in size, and curator at the Royal BC Museum, Richard Hebda has described the Peace Region as "one of the most magnificent places on earth."

-And surprising as it sounds - when winter temperatures drop below 20-40 degrees Celsius for nearly 6 months of the year - you can find native cactus growing on the south facing slopes of the river valleys.
+And surprising as it sounds - when winter temperatures drop below 20-40 degrees Celsius for nearly 6 months of the year - you can still find native cactus growing on the south facing slopes of our river valleys.

 Little Prickly Pear, or Opuntia fragilis, is widespread through Canada, but is the most northerly cactus species in THE WORLD.

 My friend Sheena is an Agrologist and general nature lover, and after talking about our cactus hunt for a while, we finally made it happen this past weekend.
 And while the cactus are quite easy to find in certain spots (there are even rec trails in the area dubbed 'Cactus Trails') - we were on the hunt for the MOST northerly of these hardy little cacti.

 We started heading NE from town towards Cecil Lake, where the road curves and climbs along the banks of the Beatton River.
 We stopped and walked along a ridge to a clear grassy point and sat down to take in the view, enjoy a snack, and chatter before looking in the grassy slopes more seriously.

 As luck would have it, Sheena casually leaned back into the slope we found our first cactus of the day - a friendly fellow who clung to the sleeve of her shirt, hoping to hitch a ride farther north perhaps!